2014 pro-Russian unrest in Ukraine: Public opinion in Ukraine

 A comprehensive poll released on 8 May by the Pew Research Centre surveyed opinions in Ukraine on the subject of the unrest.
 The poll was taken after the annexation of Crimea, but prior to the clashes in Odesa on 2 May.
-93% of westerners and 70% of easterners polled said that they wanted Ukraine to remain united.
+93% of Westerners and 70% of Easterners polled said that they wanted Ukraine to remain united.
 Despite international criticism of the 16 March referendum on Crimean status, 91% of the Crimeans polled thought that the vote was free and fair, and 88% said that the Ukrainian government should accept the results.

 Anti-Maidan

-During the Euromaidan revolution there were widespread reports that pro-Yanukovych and pro-Russian anti-Maidan protesters were paid for their support.
-Oleksiy Haran, a political scientist at Kyiv Mohyla Academy in Kyiv stated that: "People at anti-Maidan stand for money only.
+During the Euromaidan Revolution, there were widespread reports that pro-Yanukovych and pro-Russian anti-Maidan protesters were paid for their support.
+Oleksiy Haran, a political scientist at Kyiv Mohyla Academy in Kyiv, stated that people at anti-Maidan are only interested in money.
 The government uses these hirelings to provoke resistance.
-They won't be sacrificing anything".
+They won't be sacrificing anything."
 Russian leader of the extremist Eurasian Youth Union Oleg Bakhtiyarov was arrested for, in part, recruiting rioters for US$500 each to assist in the storming of government buildings.
-On 13 April, the Internal Affairs Ministry stated that recruiters were found to be paying $500 to take part in the attacks, and 500 UAH (roughly $40) to occupy buildings.
+On 13 April, the Internal Affairs Ministry stated that recruiters were found to be paying $500 to take part in the attacks and 500 UAH (roughly $40) to occupy buildings.

 Reports of paid protesters were supported by Party of Regions member Volodymyr Landik and the First Deputy Prime Minister Vitaliy Yarema.

 Media portrayal

 Russian and Ukrainian sources differed greatly in the way they portrayed the pro-Russian demonstrators.
-Militants who took over government buildings in the Donetsk Oblast were consistently labeled as "separatists" and "terrorists" by the Ukrainian government and the western media, whilst Russian media and officials referred to the protesters as "supporters of federalization".
-Russian media and the militants themselves referred to the Ukrainian transitional government in Kyiv as "nationalist" and as "fascist".
+Militants who took over government buildings in the Donetsk Oblast were consistently labeled as "separatists" and "terrorists" by the Ukrainian government and the Western media, whilst Russian media and officials referred to the protesters as "supporters of federalization."
+Russian media and the militants themselves referred to the Ukrainian transitional government in Kyiv as "nationalist" and as "fascist."
 Russian news broadcasts also featured claims of foreign involvement on the side of the Ukrainian government.
-In the Ukrainian media, the derogatory term "Colorado beetle" was used for the pro-Russian demonstrators and militants, in reference to the Ribbon of St George they wore.
-Starting in the Russian media, the wave of unrest came to be referred to in Russia and Russian controlled parts of Ukraine as the "Russian Spring", a reference to both the Prague Spring of 1968 and the Arab Spring of 2010–2011.
+In the Ukrainian media, the derogatory term "Colorado beetle" was used for the pro-Russian demonstrators and militants, in reference to the Ribbon of St. George they wore.
+Starting in the Russian media, the wave of unrest came to be referred to in Russia and Russian-controlled parts of Ukraine as the "Russian Spring," a reference to both the Prague Spring of 1968 and the Arab Spring of 2010–2011.